isomerpages/moe-westwoodsec/_academic-matters/Departments/Science.md

 **Inquiring Minds, Independent Thinkers**

-### AIMS
+### AIMS&nbsp;

-1. We instil joy of learning in Science by inspiring our pupils’ curiosity about our world and discovering the relevance of Science in real world context.
-We aim to enthuse pupils to innovate and pursue STEM for future learning and work.
+1.&nbsp;&nbsp;&nbsp;&nbsp; We instil joy of learning in Science by inspiring our pupils’ curiosity about our world and discovering the relevance of Science in real world context.
+We aim to enthuse pupils to innovate and pursue STEM for future learning and work.&nbsp;

- 2. We facilitate pupils’ acquisition of scientific knowledge, understanding, skills and attitudes through inquiry based learning so that they become confident, self-directed and lifelong learners for the future.
+&nbsp;2.&nbsp;&nbsp;&nbsp;&nbsp; We facilitate pupils’ acquisition of scientific knowledge, understanding, skills and attitudes through inquiry based learning so that they become confident, self-directed and lifelong learners for the future.&nbsp;

-The abilities, skills and attitude that we aim to develop are as follows.
+The abilities, skills and attitude that we aim to develop are as follows.&nbsp;

-*   logical and critical thinking
+*   logical and critical thinking&nbsp;
 *   creative problem solving
-*   use of scientific method in practice of science
+*   use of scientific method in practice of science&nbsp;
-*   effective communication
+*   effective communication&nbsp;
 *   safe laboratory practice
 *   integrity
 *   objectivity